 Dashboard 1: INJURIES

 This first board shows the different injuries that occur throughout the month and are updated daily.
-They are categorized by type: burn, projection, inflammation, lumbago, entrapment, blow and fracture and by location: head, ear/ eyes, face, neck, back, arms, hands, feet and legs.
+They are categorized by type: burn, projection, inflammation, lumbago, entrapment, blow and fracture and by location: head, ear/eye, face, neck, back, arms, hands, feet and legs.

-First of all, inform workers through screens located in the company of the current situation of the accidents that have occurred, so it is a means of raising awareness as to the adoption of the appropriate safety measures.
+Firstly, to inform workers through screens located in the company of the current situation of accidents that have occurred, so it is a means of raising awareness in terms of adopting the appropriate safety measures.

-On the other hand, at the end of the month the total calculation of incidents is recorded and a detailed report is sent to the parent company.
+On the other hand, at the end of the month, the total number of incidents is recorded and a detailed report is sent to the parent company.

 Dashboard 2: ACCIDENT RATES

-To systematically analyze the problem of occupational risks, the company manages a series of indicators or indices related to occupational accidents, among which are:
+In order to systematically analyze the problem of occupational risks, the company manages a series of indicators or indexes related to occupational accidents, among which are the following: